Arpit-Shrivastva/App-Note/README.md

 - Copy the files from the `app` folder of the `Keep-Note` solution developed for the challenge of the previous sprint - `Sprint 4: Implement Navigation using Angular Routing`.
     - Paste these files in the `app` folder of the boilerplate code.

-Notes:
-1. The solution of this challenge will undergo an automated evaluation on the `CodeReview` platform.
-(Local testing is recommended prior to the testing on the `CodeReview` platform)
-2. The test cases are available in the boilerplate.

 ### Context

 As you are aware, `Keep-Note` is a web application that allows users to maintain notes.
 It is developed as a single-page application using multiple components.